Last update: 9/7/2021

 Restaurants that are open in Egypt

 Restaurants are open in Egypt at the moment.
-However, they are operating at 50% capacity and must close by midnight.
+They must close by 11 PM.
 Social distancing and wearing a face mask when you enter a restaurant is mandatory.

 Airports that are open in Egypt

 All of Egypt’s major international airports are open and international flights have resumed.

 Cairo Airport is the largest airport in Egypt and where most tourists arrive.
 However, if you are looking to have a beach holiday, we recommend flying to Hurghada Airport, Sharm El Sheikh Airport, or Marsa Alam Airport.

 In all airports in Egypt, there are many safety measures you will be requested to follow, such as social distancing, frequent hand sanitizing, and wearing face masks.
 Airports have also implemented health screenings and temperature checks.

 Where to get a PCR test in Egypt